otya128/winevdm/README.md

 winevdm.exe CALC.EXE
 ```
 It can also run DOS executables (DOS emulator-like).
-You can set the DOS version by the VDMDOSVER environment variable.
+You can set the DOS version with the VDMDOSVER environment variable.